-In Threads #175, weaver and sewer Daryl Lancaster showed you how to use an inkle loom–a small table-top loom–to weave your own designer-style passementerie trim.
-This style of trim is perfect for edging French-style jackets and other garments, as well as home décor.
-Here, Daryl shares more tips for inkle weaving.
+Get to know more about inkle weaving and the small tabletop looms that produce it.
+For the basics of how to use an inkle loom to weave designer-style passementerie trim, see “Weave Custom Trims” by Daryl Lancaster in Threads #175, Oct./Nov.
+2014.
+The style of trim created by an inkle loom is perfect for edging French-style jackets and other garments, as well as home décor.
+Below are more tips for inkle weaving.

 How to read an inkle draft and create your own